skip to Main Content

 • These numbers leave out the injuries not seen by a physician.

-• To create an Independent Review Board (IRB) study at the Hospital for Special Surgery to collect self-reported youth sports-related injury data from 40 sports clubs across the United States
+To create an Independent Review Board (IRB) study at Samford University to collect self-reported youth sports-related health and injury data from parents and coaches across the United States.

 Our National Research Partner